Director: J.J. Abrams

 Music: Nothing stood out.
 A Greatest Hits album is not good enough.
 Star Wars used to have the most epic scores, the most epic themes.
 I can name all 6 episodes iconic scores.
 Episode I (Duel of the Fates), Episode II (Across the Stars), Episode III (Battle of the Heroes), Episode IV (The Force Theme, although Cantina Band though), Episode V (Imperial March), and Episode VI (Into the Trap).
 In the past 3 films, I haven’t really heard anything as iconic or unique as those.

-HERE ARE ALL THE DAMN QUESTIONS I’VE GOT FOR THIS FILM:
+HERE ARE ALL THE DAMN QUESTIONS I’VE GOT FOR THIS FILM (SPOILERS AHEAD!):

 - If you can chain hyperspace jumps together …. why did all previous films establish the rule of charging the hyperdrive and how dangerous space travel actually is?
 Plus if you can hyperspace in a planetary atmosphere, wouldn’t that just mess up the planet?